popphp/docs/user_guide/images.rst

 Extending the Component
 -----------------------

-The way that the `popphp/pop-image` component was built was to facilitate extended it and inject your own custom image processing features.
+The `popphp/pop-image` component was built in a way to facilitate extending it and injecting your own custom image processing features.
 Knowing that the image processing landscape is vast, the component only scratches the surface and provides a fairly basic feature set across the adapters that you can use out of the box in your application.

-If you are interested in creating and inject your own, more robust set of features into the component your application, you can do that by extending the available manipulation classes.
+If you are interested in creating and injecting your own, more robust set of features into the component within your application, you can do that by extending the available manipulation classes.

 For example, if you wanted to add a couple of methods to the adjust class for the ``Gd`` adapter, you can do so like this: